rust-lang/blog.rust-lang.org/content/inside-rust/program-management-2026-jul-aug.md

 Triagebot used to ping every [#goals] topic twice a month, which was [incredibly noisy][ping-noise] to anyone following that channel.
 Many of the goal owners weren't even subscribed to it, so they never received the reminders.
 [This was finally reworked][ping-rework], and now goal owners receive one private message with an aggregate of all their goals needing updates.
 Some wanted triagebot to [ping them more often][ping-often], and it's now possible to configure the reporting frequency per goal (weekly, biweekly, or the default of every four weeks).
 [Let us know][ping-reports] how you like it!

-We've set up automatic creation of Zulip topics for [labeled goal proposals][goal-proposals] in [#goals/proposed] so that there's less friction in soliciting team champions and collecting feedback.
+We've set up the automatic creation of Zulip topics for [labeled goal proposals][goal-proposals] in [#goals/proposed] so that there's less friction in soliciting team champions and collecting feedback.

 [ping-noise]: https://rust-lang.zulipchat.com/#narrow/channel/478266-goals.2Fmeta/topic/changing.20the.20way.20we.20update/with/610622235
 [ping-rework]: https://github.com/rust-lang/triagebot/pull/2469